Are you frustrated with trying to lose weight with your sluggish Thyroid?

 Elevated insulin levels (especially in the fasted state) contribute to weight loss resistance.

 Unfortunately, fasting can be tricky in patients with Hypothyroidism.
-Especially when most Hypothyroid patients also suffer form Adrenal Fatigue.
+Especially when most Hypothyroid patients also suffer from adrenal fatigue.

 Our goal is to get insulin levels below 5 but each time her body drops her insulin level it will become more sensitive and subsequent fasting episodes will further drop her insulin level.